Texas Drivers Ed Online

-*** All first time drivers under the age of 24 must complete the free Texas Department of Public Safety Impact Texas Young Drivers course, within 90 days of completing their TX driver’s ed course, before the DPS driving (road) test will be administered.
+*** All first time drivers under the age of 24 must complete the free Texas Department of Public Safety Impact Texas Young Drivers course, within 90 days of completing their TX drivers ed course, before the DPS driving (road) test will be administered.

 Virtual Drive of Texas

+Virtual Drive is a licensed Texas drivers ed school by the Texas Department of Licensing and Regulation, offering state approved online Drivers Ed courses for teens and adults.
 At Virtual Drive, our motto is “Every Student Matters!”
 We live in Texas and our entire family works together to make our roads safer with quality and effective drivers ed classes for teens and adults.

-2Begin Online Course
+2Study Online Course

-3Apply for Learners Permit
+3Apply for Permit

 After completing the first six hours of the teen or adult course and passing the DPS written test (in the course), print your certificate, gather all forms of identification noted in the checklist, and apply for your Texas learner driver license at your local DPS office.

-4Start Driving Lessons
+4Begin Driving Lessons For Teens

 Once you have earned your learners permit, teens can start the behind-the-wheel driving lessons with their designated parent or legal guardian.
 Additionally, teens will continue the online classroom training, as well as driving lessons, until the course requirements are complete.